-'''

-%allow-range: varName lowValue highValue;
+%allow-range: varName lowValue highValue %help: help-string;

 where the first parameter, varName, gives the name of the variable to be restricted.
-This is typically "$(@)".
+This is typically "\$ (@)".
 The lowValue and highVal parameters specify the lower and upper bound of the allowed range of values.

-'''
+The %help: is a mandatory keyword and is followed by the help string.
+The help string is used for command-line completion purpose.